josemmtz19/pdsnd_github/README.md

 ### Description
 This is a user-interactive project in which 2017 US bikeshare data is leveraged to produce and output detailed statistics to the user.
 The following three cities are being used to collect this data - Chicago, New York City, and Washington.
 The user can drill down into deeper statistics and filter the data by month and day.

+NOTE: This is randomly selected data ranging from January 2017-June 2017.
+The following data is being pulled from each city:
+* Start Time
+* End Time
+* Trip Duration
+* Start Station
+* End Station
+* User Type
+Chicago and New York City have the following additional data:
+* Gender
+* Birth Year

 ### Files used
 bikeshare.py
 chicago.csv